jaspector

 Contact IDBS for available inspection time windows.

-Typical inspection sequence: Required inspections depend on project type.
+Typical sequence: Required inspections depend on project type.
 Common inspections include footing, framing, mechanical, electrical, plumbing, and final building inspections.
 Contact IDBS for project-specific sequence.

 Contact IDBS to inquire about remote or virtual inspection options for eligible work.

-Do I need a building permit in unincorporated Clark County, ID?
+01 Do I need a building permit in unincorporated Clark County, ID?

 Building permits are required for most new construction and substantial remodeling in unincorporated Clark County.

-How do I apply for a building permit in unincorporated Clark County, ID?
+02 How do I apply for a building permit in unincorporated Clark County, ID?

-1. Contact IDBS to determine permit requirements for your project type.
+To apply for a building permit in unincorporated Clark County, ID, follow these steps: 1.
+Contact IDBS to determine permit requirements for your project type.
 2. Prepare application materials and construction plans meeting 2018 IBC with Idaho amendments.
 3. Submit application online through IDBS portal or in person to the Meridian office.
 4. IDBS reviews application for completeness and initiates plan review process.
 5. Pay applicable permit fees as invoiced.
 6. Respond to any correction comments and resubmit revised documents if required.
 7. Obtain permit approval and schedule required inspections before beginning work.

-How long does it take to get a building permit in unincorporated Clark County, ID?
+03 How long does it take to get a building permit in unincorporated Clark County, ID?

-What work is exempt from building permits in unincorporated Clark County, ID?
+04 What work is exempt from building permits in unincorporated Clark County, ID?

-How do I schedule a building inspection in unincorporated Clark County, ID?
+05 How do I schedule a building inspection in unincorporated Clark County, ID?

-Inspections can be scheduled via: (208) 334-3950, IDBS Permits Portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Clark County, ID via: (208) 334-3950, IDBS Permits Portal.
 Contact IDBS for specific scheduling deadlines and inspection availability..